Petit-Quebec/sommelier/README.md

 - `PROSPECTOR_PUBLIC_KEY`
 - `PROSPECTOR_APPLICATION_ID`
 - `PROSPECTOR_BOT_TOKEN`
+- `PROSPECTOR_SALT`
 - `PROSPECTOR_LAMBDA_EXECUTION_ROLE`

-The first three of these can be found in the Discord Developer Portal, and the last should be created on your AWS account, with the **AWSLambdaBasicExecutionRole** policy.
+The first three of these can be found in the Discord Developer Portal.
+The `PROSPECTOR_SALT` can be any string; this string will determine the identity of all game entities. `PROSPECTOR_LAMBDA_EXECUTION_ROLE` should be created on your AWS account, with the **AWSLambdaBasicExecutionRole** policy.

 ## Building and Running